Electrophysiology study

 A cardiac electrophysiology study (EP test or EP study) is a minimally invasive procedure using catheters introduced through a vein or artery to record electrical activity from within the heart.
 This electrical activity is recorded when the heart is in a normal rhythm (sinus rhythm) to assess the conduction system of the heart and to look for additional electrical connections (accessory pathways), and during any abnormal heart rhythms that can be induced.
 EP studies are used to investigate the cause, location of origin, and best treatment for various abnormal heart rhythms, and are often followed by a catheter ablation during the same procedure.

 Preparation

 It is important for patients not to eat or drink for up to 12 hours before the procedure.
 This is to prevent vomiting, which can result in aspiration, and also cause severe bleeding from the insertion site of the catheter.
 Failure to follow this simple preparation may result in dangerous consequences.
 In general, small amounts of water can be consumed up to 2 hours before the exam.
 Patients should try to schedule the exam at a time when they will be having symptoms and will not need to drive for 2 to 3 days.

+If the reason for the EP study is for an arrhythmia, then antiarrhythmic drugs may be held to increase the likelihood of being able to induce the rhythm.
+Additionally, beta blockers or calcium channel blockers may be held as well.
+Anticoagulants may be held or continued depending on the scenario.